lavenderblues9/100-days-of-code/log.md

 # 100 Days Of Code - Log
-Day 0 - forked 100-days-of-code repo
+Day 0 - forked 100-days-of-code repo,
-edited the date
+edited the date,
-fiddling where and how to code
+fiddling where and how to code.

 **Link(s) to work**